Create a beautiful fall home the affordable way

 Use free decorating materials from nature

 Pinecones, seedpods, vibrant flowers, leaves, skeleton branches, dried out flowers, sticks, moss, or bark are all easy to find fall decorations that can be gathered for free on your next walk to your park or nearby woods.
-If you combine them you can make a lavish fall centerpiece quite easily, or make the most simple and natural fall vignette in minutes.
+If you combine them you can make a lavish fall centerpiece quite easily, or make the most simple and natural fall vignette in minutes like the one above.
 The natural colors are a great combo with vintage elements for some unique vintage inspired fall decor.
 Or make a green fall foliage decoration the star of your side table decor.

 More fall decorating tips and inspiration for you